 - And the cold and hot rooms of the ancient Roman baths in Welwyn village, a short regimental march from the start of your first bike lap, could have been just the ticket to spark a warrior’s recovery after another life and death battle in the gladiatorial cauldron.

 Welcome to the Centurion Triathlon – the Vesuvius of multi-sport racing in south-east England.

-You have two races from which to choose: the 100-mile Imperial or the 100-km Metric and for budding Centurions, the Legionnaire Sprint.
+You have three races from which to choose: the 100-mile Imperial, the 100-km Metric and for budding Centurions, the Legionnaire Sprint.

-You’ll need all your armour for the swim, which is two laps of the Stanborough Park amphitheatre for both events.
+You’ll need all your armour for the Centurion swims, which is two laps of the Stanborough Park amphitheatre for both events.
 Our Legionnaires have a more gentle 750m swim.

-Trail footpaths and long, straight footpaths will feature on the run, which is either 2 laps for Metric combatants and 3 laps for Imperials and a 5k parkland course for Legionnaires.
+Parkland and long, straight footpaths will feature on the run, which is either 2 laps for Metric combatants, 3 laps for Imperials and a 5k parkland course for Legionnaires.